 If your client needs an interpreter, we will arrange an interpreter for them at no charge at every stage of the FDRS process, including the conference.

-We can also arrange a telephone conference, where you and your client can participate from your office.
+We also regularly arrange a video or telephone conference, where you and your client can participate from your office.

 We take client safety very seriously.
+If risk is too high, it may not be suitable for dispute resolution.
 Case managers are trained to conduct a comprehensive risk assessment in every case.
-If safety is an issue, the case manager can:
+If safety is an issue, and it is otherwise suitable, the case manager can:

 - develop individual safety plans with clients who are concerned about their safety.
 This can include setting up staggered arrival and departure times.
 The other party will not be informed about the safety plan

 - arrange for your client to have no direct contact with the other party.
-The parties can be in separate rooms or we can arrange a telephone conference from your office
+The parties can be in separate rooms or we can arrange a video or telephone conference with your client with you at your office

-- arrange for clients to be supported by an appropriate support person, such as their family violence worker or counsellor or a supportive and sensible friend or family member.
+- arrange for clients to be supported by an appropriate support person, such as their family violence worker or counsellor or an appropriate friend or family member.

-What happens during the family dispute resolution process is confidential.
-This rule does not apply where:
+Under family and other law, what happens during the family dispute resolution process is confidential.
+This does not apply where:

 - we reasonably believe that a child has been or is being abused or is at risk of being abused